transferwise/pipelinewise/_sources/user_guide/scheduling.rst.txt

 ----------

-Scheduling and running PipelineWise tasks automatically is not part of the PipelineWise package but every task scheduler that can run Unix CLI commands can trigger PipelineWise jobs to run.
-Both Single Server and installations are achievable.
+Scheduling and running PipelineWise tasks automatically is not part of the PipelineWise package but any task scheduler that can run Unix CLI commands can trigger PipelineWise jobs to run.
+Both Single Server and :ref:`multi_server_cluster` installations are achievable.

 Let's say you have 5 microservice databases that you want to replicate to Amazon Redshift